ClementNerma/Rave/docs/books/hybrid.md

 type C = A | B; // ERROR (conflict because of 'member')
 ```

 Note that type inference will **never** result either in an intersection type or an union type.
-Instead, the "Best Common Type" method is used to determine the type of, let's say, an array:
+Instead, the 'Best Common Type' method is used to determine the type of, let's say, an array:

 ```sn
 virtual class Animal {}